ikhebgeenaccount/RiotAPIMiner/README.md

 Below a simple example that fetches 15000 games from the Riot API.

+    // This example is NOT compatible with any released builds, it only
+	// represents the current status of branch dev

 	// Create a new RiotAPI that will get its data from euw RiotAPI api = new RiotAPI(API_KEY, "euw");
 	// Instantiate a Requester on the api
 	Requester requester = new Requester(api);